Scaphoid (Navicular) Fractures

 The scaphoid is the most commonly injured carpal bone.
 Scaphoid fractures usually result from wrist hyperextension, typically during a fall on an outstretched hand.
 They can disrupt the blood supply to the proximal scaphoid.
 Osteonecrosis is thus a common complication, even when initial care is optimal, and can cause disabling, degenerative arthritis of the wrist.

-The radial wrist is swollen and tender.
+The radial side of the wrist is swollen and tender.
 If patients have these symptoms, scaphoid fracture should be considered.
 More specific signs include

 The anatomic snuffbox is palpated just distal to the radius between the extensor pollicis longus, extensor pollicis brevis, and abductor pollicis longus tendons.

 Initially, plain x-rays (anteroposterior, lateral, and oblique views) are taken but are often normal.
 In a recent meta-analysis, false-negative rates in most series ranged from 6 to 18% for plain x-rays (1).

 If x-rays are normal but a fracture is still suspected, MRI can be done.
 MRI is being increasingly used to diagnose scaphoid fractures because it is more accurate than CT or bone scanning in the acute setting (1).

 If a fracture is suspected clinically and imaging is nondiagnostic, it is treated with a thumb spica splint.
 Then, if the patient is still in pain or if the wrist is tender when examined after 1 to 2 weeks, follow-up plain x-ray is taken.